 Remarks by President Johnson

-To our faculty, students, and staff: What a joy to be here with all of you at the start of Wellesley’s 143rd year.
+Faculty, students, and staff: It is my great pleasure to welcome you to campus at the start of Wellesley’s 145th year.

-Welcome, too, to our 12 new Davis Scholars and our 25 transfer students, to our new faculty, and to our new administrative and union members.
+Welcome, too, to our new faculty, and to our new administrative and union members—and a heartfelt welcome back to all our returning students:

 * * *